Psychometric Tests#

 Rapid Automatized Naming (RAN)#

 Rapid Automatized Naming is a classic measure of processing speed and automaticity in cognitive retrieval.
-Originally developed to predict reading ability, RAN assesses the efficiency with which participants can access and articulate well-learned information.
+Originally developed to predict reading ability, RAN assesses the efficiency with which participants can access and articulate phonological word forms corresponding to visually presented stimuli.
+The task is described as a “microcosm” of reading as it involves sequential shifts of visual attention, lexical access, and articulatory planning [WB99].
 The task requires participants to name a series of familiar items (typically digits or letters) as quickly as possible.
-RAN performance is strongly predictive of reading fluency across languages and is considered a marker of the automaticity of cognitive processes (citation?).
+RAN performance is strongly predictive of reading fluency across languages and is considered a marker of the automaticity of cognitive processes [DR76].

 Returned Results: